rileyhales/saber-hbc/docs/user-guide/index.md

 # User Guide

+While following this guide, you may also want to refer to the [API Documentation](../api).

-We anticipate the primary usage of `saber-hbc` will be in scripts or workflows that process data in isolated environments, such as web servers or interactively in notebooks, rather than using the api in an app.
+We anticipate the primary usage of `saber` will be in scripts or workflows that process data in isolated environments, such as web servers or interactively in notebooks, rather than using the api in an app.
 The package's API is designed with many modular, compartmentalized functions intending to create flexibility for running specific portions of the SABER process or repeating certain parts if workflows fail or parameters need to be adjusted.